drshahizan/learn-github/github-commit.md

 In general, it is recommended to commit your code often and to write descriptive commit messages that explain the changes you have made.
 This helps in maintaining a clear history of the project and makes it easier to collaborate with other developers.

+# Provide best practises when committing to Github
+Committing code changes in GitHub is an essential part of the software development process.
+Here are some best practices to follow during commit in GitHub:

+1. Write descriptive commit messages: A good commit message should be concise, descriptive, and clearly explain the changes you have made.
+It should be easy to understand and should provide context to other developers who may work on the same project.

+2. Commit frequently: It is recommended to commit code changes often, rather than making large commits.
+This helps in tracking the progress of the project and makes it easier to identify and fix bugs.

+3. Test the changes before committing: Before committing changes to the main branch, it is essential to test them thoroughly to ensure that they do not break any existing functionality.
+You can run automated tests or manual tests to verify the changes.

+4. Keep commits focused: Each commit should focus on a single change or feature.
+This makes it easier to review the changes and understand their impact on the project.

+5. Avoid committing sensitive information: Do not commit any sensitive information, such as passwords or API keys, in your code.
+Instead, use environment variables or a separate configuration file to store such information.

+6. Review the changes before committing: Before committing the changes, review them carefully to ensure that everything is correct and all changes have been properly staged.

+7. Use branches: It is recommended to use branches for making changes, so that you can work on different features simultaneously without interfering with each other's work.
+Merge the branches into the main branch once the changes have been reviewed and tested.

+8. Follow conventions: Follow conventions and guidelines for commit messages, such as the Conventional Commits specification.
+This helps in maintaining a consistent style across the project and makes it easier to understand the changes made in each commit.

   ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-github/issues) for any improvements, suggestions or errors in the content.